EIP-SAM/SAM-Solution-Server/INSTALLATION.md

 | MSSQL        | `npm install --save tedious`      |

 * In the config file, update:
+  * The `systemImagesPath` value with the absolute path of the directory holding all system images for the migrations
   * The `secret` value with a secret key >= 8 characters
   * The `salt` value with a different secret key >= 8 characters